Albireo Pharma

 Acquisition in 2008

-Octagen Corporation is a biopharmaceutical company focused on the discovery, development, and commercialization of treatments for hemophilia and genetic disorders related to the clotting process.
-Founded in 1997 and headquartered in Penn Valley, Pennsylvania, the company specializes in developing variations of recombinant B domain deleted porcine factor VIII, which are designed to evade immune system inactivation.
-As of July 2008, Octagen operates as a subsidiary of Ipsen S.A.
+Octagen Corporation is a biopharmaceutical company focused on the discovery, development, and commercialization of drugs specifically designed to treat hemophilia and genetic disorders related to the clotting process.
+Established in 1997 and headquartered in Penn Valley, Pennsylvania, the company specializes in developing variations of recombinant B domain deleted porcine factor VIII, which are engineered to evade the immune system's inactivation.
+As of 2008, Octagen operates as a subsidiary of Ipsen S.A.

 Tercica